 Each year the Central Appalachian Regional Education and Research Center makes available funds for innovative pilot projects in occupational safety and health.
-Awards may range from $7500 to $10,000 in total funds (direct plus indirect) and are typically available for short-term pilot studies of up to 12 months duration.
+Awards may range from $5,000 tp $10,000 in total funds (direct plus indirect) and are typically available for short-term pilot studies of up to 12 months duration.
+Under the current RFP, proposals should reflect short-term projects under way from January through June 2014.
 The most recent request for proposals (RFP) was issued on the following timeline:

 |Call for Proposals||Applications Due||Funding Decision||Award Date|

-Contingent on the CARERC’s own funding, the next RFP will be issued in spring 2014.
-RFPs typically, but do not always, follow this general timeline.
-Visit this page again for future updates.
+Contingent on the CARERC's own funding, short-term projects receiving awards in the current cycle may be eligible for continuation beyond June 30, 2013.
 To be added to the Center’s electronic distribution list, please send your contact information to the pilot program coordinator.

 Generally, the CARERC will consider any well-designed research, education, or prevention/ intervention project addressing occupational safety and health concerns in mining, forestry and logging, manufacturing, transportation/trucking, law enforcement, and other hazardous sectors.
 However, consideration will be given only to proposals that address the needs of at-risk workers in one or more of 177 Central Appalachian counties.
 This includes rural counties in eastern Kentucky (54), western North Carolina (29), western Virginia (25), eastern Tennessee (50), and/or southern West Virginia (16).
 See map.